Why Hiring Roofers is Better Than DIY

 Alberta’s building codes regarding the standards for your roof are very specific.

-These codes dictate ventilation, water proofing, flashing, eavestrough, slope, load, and more.
+These codes dictate ventilation, waterproofing, flashing, eavestrough, slope, load, and more.
 The codes go so far as to specify the required snow load and other aspects of the roof.

 These requirements serve to ensure the quality and integrity of the roof, as well as ensure the dwelling itself remains properly secured from the elements.
 It can be tempting to skirt some of these rules to save time or material costs- we do not recommend deviating from code, as we build our roofs to meet or exceed the requirements outlined in the building codes.